-BPI entered into an agreement with the Bank dated November 16, 2007 whereby the Bank agreed to provide to BPI an operating line of credit, repayable on demand, in the amount of \$7.5 million dollars with an interest rate equal to the Bank's prime rate, floating.
+BPI entered into an agreement with the Bank dated November 16, 2007 whereby the Bank agreed to provide to BPI an operating line of credit, repayable on demand, in the amount of \$7.5 million dollars with an interest rate equal to the Bank's prime rate.
 This line of credit will be used to cover BPI's day-to-day operating requirements through normal seasonal variations in the business, if needed.
-As of February 6, 2009, this line of credit has not been drawn upon by BPI.
+As of February 9, 2010, this line of credit is not currently drawn upon by BPI.